 However, what happens when you find yourself stuck and at your wit’s end?
 Or what if you are worried about a colleague who is showing signs of stress, burnout, depression, exhaustion or other concerning signs?

 If you are having a tough time – or notice a colleague is having a tough time – then it is time to take action – before you (or your colleague) suffer serious health setbacks.

-The easiest way to get started is to contact Hurley’s Human Resource Department and talk to the coordinator of the Employee Assistance Plan (EAP).
-The EAP coordinator can direct you to the appropriate place to get help fast.
+The easiest way to get started is to contact Hurley’s Human Resource Department and talk to the Hurley Employee Advocate, who also coordinates the Employee Assistance Plan (EAP).
+She can direct you to the appropriate place to get help fast.

 Or read through other options, below.

 Employee Assistance Plan (EAP) (The first three visits are free.)

 - If you ARE enrolled in the Hartford’s long-term disability plan (a benefit option for which you pay extra),

 - Call the Hartford Employee Assistance Plan (EAP).